Universidad Nacional del Altiplano de Puno: Honorary degree recipients

 The following list includes notable recipients of honorary degrees from the National University of the Altiplano de Puno.

 Journals

 Revista de Derecho de la Universidad Nacional del Altiplano de Puno

-Revista de Derecho, is a semiannual peer-reviewed law journal published by the Faculty of Ciencias Jurídicas y Políticas at the Universidad Nacional del Altiplano de Puno.
+The Revista de Derecho, is a semiannual peer-reviewed law journal published by the Faculty of Ciencias Jurídicas y Políticas at the UNAP.
 It was established in 2014 and is published by the University.
 It is produced by editor-in-chief Boris G. Espezúa Salmón in collaboration with Raúl Zaffaroni, Michael Espinoza, and other researchers.
 The journal is abstracted and indexed in DOAJ.